armel/M5HamRadio/README.md

 |:--:|
 | ICKeyer on M5Stack Core2 |

-You find the firmwares of all these projects in this repository, of course for free !
+You find the firmwares of all these projects in this repository, in the `firmwares` folder, of course for free !

 # Disclaimers